 If any of the above sound appealing to you when it comes to eating in Mexico City, you’ll find great options for those - and more - listed below.

-The city is full of trendy, new churrerias, but a classic spot is the way to go your first time around.
+The city is full of trendy, new churrerias, but a classic spot is the way to go for your first time around.
 The churros, churro ice cream sandwich, and Mexican hot chocolate here are some of the best around.
 Our grandfather says this place has been the perfect spot for breakfast or a snack since he was a kid, and if you don’t trust our grandfather, you should just stop reading now.

 If you’re making some attempt to be kind of healthy while in Mexico City, hit up Ojo de Agua, a laid-back spot where you can show up in your gym clothes.
-It’s airy, quaint, and has it’s own little fruit and veggie stand.
-You’ll find salads topped with avocado, satisfying sandwiches, acai bowls for breakfast, and refreshing smoothies.
-They also have lighter versions of our favorite mexican dishes, like huevos ahogados (poached eggs in a spicy sauce) and molletes (an open faced sandwich made with a baguette, refried beans, and queso).
+It’s airy, quaint, and has its own little fruit and veggie stand.
+You’ll find salads topped with avocado, sandwiches, acai bowls for breakfast, and refreshing smoothies.
+They also have lighter versions of our favorite Mexican dishes, like huevos ahogados (poached eggs in a spicy sauce) and molletes (an open faced sandwich made with a baguette, refried beans, and queso).

-A new oyster bar originally from the northern city of Guadalajara, La Docena is the ultimate all-purpose restaurant.
+An oyster bar originally from the northern city of Guadalajara, La Docena is the ultimate all-purpose restaurant.
 Great for a first date, after-work drinks, or a fun Saturday night.
 It’s loud, informal, and always a good time.
 The menu is filled with seafood and great cocktails.

-Havre 77 is a trendy new French bistro, and a nice place to spend an afternoon or evening if you’re spending some more time in the city and are considering a break from Mexican food.
+Havre 77 is a trendy French bistro, and a nice place to spend an afternoon or evening if you’re spending some more time in the city and are considering a break from Mexican food.
 It’s great-looking inside (you’ll probably see some local fashion bloggers making use of the surroundings) and the classic French options like steak frites are nicely done.
 If you’re here for dinner, make a reservation afterwards to hit up Hanky Panky, a cool 1930s themed cocktail bar nearby.